dgvncsz0f/nettty/README.rst

                       +--------->+       |
                                  +-------+

-This is problem:
+This is the problem (I must use A in order to reach B):
 ::

   local $ ssh A
   A $ ssh B

-This is an viable solution, but suppose is currently unavailable:
+This is a viable solution, but suppose is currently unavailable:
 ::

   local $ ssh -D 1080 -N -f A